dpertin/rozofsbox_multi/README.md

 ### Using

-The following are needed:
+The followings are needed:
 * [Vagrant](http://www.vagrantup.com/)
 * [VirtualBox](https://www.virtualbox.org/)

-The following has been tested with Vagrant 1.6.3, VirtualBox 4.3.14, on Ubuntu 13.10 (Linux 3.11):
+The deployment has been tested with Vagrant 1.6.3, VirtualBox 4.3.14, on Ubuntu 13.10 (Linux 3.11):

 ```shell